 I started as a digital marketing apprentice back in 2017.
 Before this I was enrolled in a dead-end college course that I knew wasn’t for me – I eventually decided to drop out and search for an apprenticeship.
 Two years later and I’m still part of the team but in a very different role.

 One of the best things about my job is that I don’t have a typical day or even week.
 One week I could be working on the wireframe of a new site and then next I might be designing press packs.

-Yes definitely, but I don’t want to pick up a ‘style’ of work.
-If you’ve got a creative style it just sets boundaries for what you can and cannot do.
-In my view, parameters should be for brands not people.
-I’d like to get most disciplines under my belt and right now I’m focused on mastering my type and front-end design skills.
+Yes definitely, but I don’t want to pick up just one ‘style’ of work.
+If you’ve got a specific creative style it sets boundaries for what you can and cannot do.
+In my view, parameters should be for brands, not people.

 I’ve really enjoyed working as part of a smaller team.
-In larger teams, it’s much harder to get really invested and truly excited about the end goal, and there’s always a risk of too many cooks spoiling the broth.
+In larger teams, it’s much harder to get really invested and truly excited about the end goal whatever that may be, and there’s always a risk of too many cooks spoiling the broth.
 There’s none of that here.